Author: Steve Bennett

 Sat- Competition or Training

-Sun- Longer medium intensity session or Easy+Gym
+Sun- Longer medium-intensity session or Easy+Gym

-All athletes are encouraged to fuel up after hard sessions with high carbohydrate source drinks etc. some research has found that there is a window of opportunity immediately after training within the first 15min for the body to rapidly replenish Glycogen if Carbohydrate is ingested.The recommended amount is about 1.5g/kg bodyweight of preferably Glucose Polymers.This can be repeated again 2 hrs later.
+All athletes are encouraged to fuel up after hard sessions with high-carbohydrate-source drinks, etc. Some research has found that there is a window of opportunity immediately after training within the first 15 minutes for the body to rapidly replenish Glycogen if Carbohydrates are ingested.
+The recommended amount is about 1.5g/kg body weight of preferably Glucose Polymers.
+This can be repeated again 2 hours later.

 The quest to be a Great Athlete